featured-image

 First and foremost, remember that it is polite to ask for your desired reference person’s permission before providing their personal information to prospective employers.
 A simple email can be enough to let them know that you are applying for some positions, and they would appreciate it if they would permit you to list them as references.
 Another positive side to contacting potential reference contacts is that they will be better prepared if anyone asks them about you, thus, equipping your application with a strong recommendation that highlights your strengths.

 Regardless of whether you end up getting the job, do not forget to thank the people who agreed to be part of your professional references.
-A thank you note or simple email showing appreciation will demonstrate to that person that you are experienced and worthy of being recommended for the position you desire.
+A thank you note or simple thank you email showing appreciation will demonstrate to that person that you are experienced and worthy of being recommended for the position you desire.

 Who qualifies for a professional reference?